Back pain and sciaticaHerniated disk; Sciatica

 Physical therapy typically includes the following:

-- Education and training the patient in correct movement
+- Education and training the person in correct movement

-- Exercises to help the patient keep the spine in neutral positions during all daily activities
+- Exercises to help the person keep the spine in neutral positions during all daily activities

 - Exercises to strengthen the back and abdominal muscles to better support the spine